 By the time students reach grade ten, they have a good understanding of what it takes to be a successful high school student.
 During the first quarter, students are encouraged to push themselves academically through a presentation on study skills.
 All sophomores will take the PSAT in October.
 They will then complete the Career Interest Profiler and are guided to discover what careers might suit their skills and interests.
 In the spring, students are introduced to their College Advisor and guided through their first online college search.
 An evening career program for parents takes place in the Spring.

 Like it or not, standardized tests are often a factor in college admissions decisions.
 Research has shown that students who are familiar with test format and strategies do better on standardized tests.
-We know that students with test preparation have tremendous advantage over those without.
-We are excited to be partnered with the top SAT preparation company, Ray Dass Test Prep, to give our students a competitive advantage in the college admissions process.
+We know that students with test preparation have a tremendous advantage over those without.
+We are excited to be partnered with nationally recognized Princeton Review to give our students a competitive advantage in the college admissions process.
 Here is a breakdown of our SAT Preparation Program:

-SAT Essentials: This course has helped students raise their SAT scores by 200+ points.
-We encourage all of our students to build on the strategies they learn in class by taking an SAT Essentials elective course, available on campus at a discounted rate.
-Courses run for one quarter, and is offered 8th period, 9th period, and after school.
-To register, students MUST contact their guidance counselor.
+We encourage all our students to build on the strategies they learn in class by taking an SAT Essentials elective course, available on campus at a discounted rate.
+Courses run for one quarter and offered 8th period, 9th period, and after school.
+To register, students must contact their guidance counselor.

-Summer SAT Preparation On-Campus: Ray Dass Test Prep offers a course on the American Heritage Campus over the summer.
+Summer SAT Preparation at the American Heritage Summer Institute: Princeton Review offers a course on the American Heritage campus over the summer.
 This course is available only to American Heritage students and is offered at a special rate through the American Heritage Summer Institute. https://www.ahsummerprograms.